One-Year MBA Program Tuition and Expenses

 Pre-MBA Leveling Training

-(optional and determined on a student-by-student basis based on previous undergraduate courses)
+(This is optional and determined on a student-by-student basis based on previous undergraduate courses.
+Read more)

 $110 per semester (Fall, Spring).
 Total of $220 per year.